corvette performance modifications

 [sexy c5]

-The LS-1 was not really designed for the low end of the rpm range.
-A few mods can make this vehicle a 180+ mph Daytona contender, thats nice but very few of us will ever take advantage of the C5's top end potential.
+A few mods can make this vehicle a 180+ mph Daytona contender, that's nice but very few of us will ever take advantage of the C5's top end potential.
 The power must be available in the usable range (1,500 - 3,500 rpm) for serious street use.

 That's what "Corvetteing" is all about.
 All the exotic electronic gizmo's in the world will not make up for a lack of brute low end, neck snapping torque.